SEASONS OF DESTINY (BOOK 2)

 She drew nearer, looked the man full in the face, and caught her breath.

 “No, no. You’re just not what I expected.”
-No way was I expecting you.
+No way she’d expected him.
 She’d imagined a much older man.
 This one was close to her own age, solidly built, and very attractive, his eyes a startling blue.
 “May I ask your name?”

 He actually curled his lip.
 “Maxwell Smart.”